This page provides a tutorial on creating a Fire Tornado simulation with Phoenix FD in 3ds Max.

 The instructions on this page guide you through the process of creating a Fire Tornado effect using Phoenix FD and 3ds Max.

-The Download button below provides you with an archive containing the start and end scenes, as well as a Phoenix FD Render Settings preset that you can use to quickly set up the volumetric shading options for the fire tornado simulation.
+The Download button below provides you with an archive containing the end scene, as well as a Phoenix FD Render Settings preset that you can use to quickly set up the volumetric shading options for the fire tornado simulation.

 Scale is crucial for the behavior of any simulation.
 The real-world size of the Simulator in units is important for the simulation dynamics.
 Large-scale simulations appear to move more slowly, while mid-to-small scale simulations have lots of vigorous movement.
 When you create your Simulator, you must check the Grid rollout where the real-world extents of the Simulator are shown.
 If the size of the Simulator in the scene cannot be changed, you can cheat the solver into working as if the scale is larger or smaller by changing the Scene Scale option in the Grid rollout.